Skip to main content

 89//!
 The [`append`](Player::append) method will add the sound at the end of the

-90//! sink.
+90//! player.
 It will be played when all the previous sounds have been played.
 If you want multiple

 92//!

 93//!
-The [`Sink`] type also provides utilities such as playing/pausing or controlling the volume.
+The [`Player`] type also provides utilities such as playing/pausing or controlling the volume.

 94//!

-95//! <div class="warning">Note that playback through Sink will end if the associated
+95//! <div class="warning">Note that playback through Player will end if the associated

 97//!